History of male homosexuality: Oceania

-Post-World War II
+Post–World War II

 The Western world

 After World War II, the history of homosexuality in Western societies progressed on very similar and often intertwined paths.

 In 1948, American biologist Alfred Kinsey published Sexual Behavior in the Human Male, popularly known as the Kinsey Reports.
 In 1957, the UK government commissioned the Wolfenden report to review the country's anti-sodomy laws; the final report advised decriminalizing consensual homosexual conduct, though the laws were not actually changed for another ten years.

 Homosexuality was deemed to be a psychiatric disorder for many years, although the studies this theory was based on were later determined to be flawed.
 In 1973 homosexuality was declassified as a mental illness in the United Kingdom.
-In 1986 all references to homosexuality as a psychiatric disorder were removed from the Diagnostic and Statistical Manual of Mental Disorders (DSM) of the American Psychiatric Association.
+In 1987 all references to homosexuality as a psychiatric disorder were removed from the Diagnostic and Statistical Manual of Mental Disorders (DSM) of the American Psychiatric Association.

-LGBT rights movements
+LGBTQ rights movements

 During the Sexual Revolution, the different-sex sexual ideal became completely separated from procreation, yet at the same time was distanced from same-sex sexuality.
 Many people viewed this freeing of different-sex sexuality as leading to more freedom for same-sex sexuality.

 The Stonewall riots were a series of violent conflicts between New York City police officers and the patrons of the Stonewall Inn, a gay hangout in Greenwich Village.
 The riot began on Friday, June 27, 1969, during a routine police raid, when trans women and men, gay men, lesbians, street queens, and other street people fought back in the spirit of the civil rights movements of the era.
 This riot ended on the morning of 28 June, but smaller demonstrations occurred in the neighborhood throughout the remainder of the week.
 In the aftermath of the riots, many gay rights organizations formed such as the Gay Liberation Front (GLF).
 A year later the first gay pride march was held to mark the anniversary of the uprising.